miso-lims/miso-lims/docs/user_manual/home_screen_widgets.md

 * **Busy**: All of the sequencer's positions are active
 * **Out of Service**: All of the sequencer's positions are out of service

-CLicking on a tile in the Instrument Status widget will open a menu where you can choose to view the instrument, one of the latest runs, or one of the pools from one of the latest runs.
+Clicking on a tile in the Instrument Status widget will open a menu where you can choose to view the instrument, one of the latest runs, or one of the pools from one of the latest runs.
 Click an option in this menu to go to the Edit page for the selected item.